nix-community/nixpkgs-update/doc/details.md

 why your pet package is not receiving updates.

-## Cachix
+## Cache

-By uploading the build outputs to [Cachix](https://nix-community.cachix.org/), nixpkgs-update allows you to test a package with one command.
+By serving the build outputs from [https://nixpkgs-update-cache.nix-community.org/](https://nixpkgs-update-cache.nix-community.org/), nixpkgs-update allows you to test a package with one command.